clawpack/pyclaw/doc/index.rst

 The high-level code is written in Python using numpy and based on the PyClaw package.
 The low-level kernels used are the Clawpack and SharpClaw routines, which are written in Fortran.
-The PyClaw package also includes PetClaw, a scalable parallel implementation of Clawpack and SharpClaw, using PETSc.
-If you are interested in installing and using PetClaw, we recommend that you verify that you have a working PyClaw installation before following the specific instructions in :ref:`petclaw_start`.
+The PyClaw package also includes a scalable parallel implementation of Clawpack and SharpClaw, using PETSc.
+If you are interested in running in parallel, we recommend that you verify that you have a working PyClaw installation before following the specific instructions in :ref:`parallel`.

 PyClaw features: